Dean151/Aln-Symfony/README.md

 ### Manage your feeder

 - `GET feeders/{id}` will send you current status & parameters of your feeder.
-- `PUT feeders/{id}` with a name; to set a name to your feeder.
+- `PATCH feeders/{id}` with a name; to set a name to your feeder.
 I use the name of my pet for this.
 - `POST feeders/{id}/feed` with an amount between 5 and 150 grams.
 Trigger an immediate meal.
 - `PUT feeders/{id}/amount` with an amount between 5 and 150 grams.
 Set the amount of food distributed when you press the button.
 - `PUT feeders/{id}/planning` with a set of meals.
 Allow to update the planned meals times and amount.
 Note that hours should be provided in UTC timezone, and is not sensitive to DST.